 - The pressure valve needle falls in any area other than green.

-If you live in a building, make sure you’re familiar with the evacuation and fire safety plans.
+If you live in an apartment, condo or co-op building, make sure you’re familiar with the evacuation and fire safety plans.
 Building owners are required to post the fire safety plan inside each apartment, as well as the common area.

 The National Fire Protection Association (NFPA) offers additional public safety tips and resources on fire extinguishers and fire safety.